csdms/ivy/lessons/best-practices/collaboration-etiquette.md

   (Greg Tucker: "Write for your 'future self'.")

-Last, a demonstration of this workflow.
-(!!LIVE DEMO!!)

 ## Summary

 Working on a collaborative project is a bit more complicated that working alone, but following a few simple rules can make things go more smoothly.
-If all else fails, just remember: Be kind.
+If all else fails, just remember: be kind.

 ## Resources